 A new European security system will be needed in order to restore respect for the principles of international law that Russia has violated and, over time, to lay the basis for a new relationship with Russia, whatever the outcome of the war.
-And, in the short term, it will also be indispensable in order to maintain a sufficient level of support from Western public opinion.
+In the short term, the support of Western public opinion will also be indispensable.